dmsayo/odonata-keyboard-collection/odonata_split/README.md

 # The Odonata_Split Keyboard

-The Odonata_split is an ergonomic 4x6 (x2), 48 key split ergonomic keyboard powered by QMK.
+The Odonata_split is an ergonomic 4x6 (x2), 48 key split ergonomic keyboard powered by QMK with Vial support.

 ## Rationale
 Evolving from the original Odonata keyboard, this split variant takes the comfortable yet practical format of the original and allows for a wider range of motion to accomodate for a more ergonomic experience.